thejimbirch/catsinmyyard/wp-content/plugins/wp-to-twitter/readme.txt

 * Add regex filter to detect URLs typed into Tweet fields for counting/shortening purposes. [todo]
 * 4.2 added compat function for mb_substr; drop mine when I drop support for 4.1
 * WP to Twitter timing bug with images?

+= 3.1.9 =

+* CSS update in Twitter feed for new iframe generated follow button
+* Include target URL in information deleted when a post's Tweet History cleared
+* Minor design changes
+* Updated manual
+* Updated text

+= 3.1.8 =

+* Bug fix: Add support for calendar picker in WP Tweets Pro
+* New filter on random delay value

 = 3.1.7 =